stpope/CSL6/README.md

 2. make symbolic links from the include files to this folder

-	./remake

-or, on windows

-	remake.bat
+	./remake (or use the .bat file for MS-Windows)

 Some of the code assumes that the CSL package is installed in ~/Code/CSL6; there are default settings in Src/Kernel/CSL_Types.h that have to be changed if you put it somewhere else.